-Before you can use the virtual caddie, you must play five rounds with Approach CT10 sensors or enable the Club Prompt setting (Activities and App Settings, page 34), and upload your scorecards.
-For each round, you must connect to a paired phone with the Garmin Golf\\ app.
+Before you can use the virtual caddie, you must play five rounds with Approach club tracking sensors or enable the Club Prompt setting (Activity Settings, page 45), and upload your scorecards.
+For each round, you must connect to a paired phone with the Garmin Golf app.
 The virtual caddie provides recommendations based on the hole, wind data, and your past performance with each club.

 Displays the club or club combination recommendation for the hole.
-You can select C or > to view other club options.
+You can select C to view other club options.